dataiku/dss-integration-vscode/README.md

 - to have the *dataiku* package installed on your machine: to install it, follow the instructions [here for Python](https://doc.dataiku.com/dss/latest/python-api/outside-usage.html#using-the-dataiku-package), and [here for R](https://doc.dataiku.com/dss/latest/R-api/outside-usage.html#installing-the-dataiku-package)
 - to have a Python or R extension to run easily the file (make sure it uses the right interpretor, with the dataiku package).
 For instance the [Microsoft Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) allows you to select a Python interpretor, and run the open file (open command Palette and search for *Python: Run Python File in Terminal*)

-### DSS >= 5.1.4

 #### Web Apps

 Web apps can be listed, browsed and their files edited and saved into DSS.

 #### Plugins
-Starting with DSS 5.1.4, saving a plugin file will not replace the remote one if it's more recent, but will print a window to prevent conflicts.

 Plugins folders and files can be deleted directly from the hierarchy.
 Folders such as files can also be added.

 ## Requirements

-- Access to DSS instance running version 5.0 or above
+- Access to DSS instance running version 6.0.0 or above
 - a valid Personal API key

 ## Extension Settings